TridentSDK/slate/source/index.md

 Welcome to the TridentSDK Documentation site.
 </aside>

-TridentSDK is a team composed of absolute best Java developers from the Bukkit API.
-Trident is a completely cleanroom reimplmentation of the Minecraft server, which will improve server performance, flexibility, and simplicity.
+The TridentSDK team is composed of a group of Java developers from the Bukkit API.
+Trident is a cleanroom implementation of the Minecraft server, which will improve server performance, flexibility, and simplicity.

-TridentSDK is the successor to the Bukkit/Spigot projects.
-Following the news of the "takeover" of the Bukkit project and the DMCA takedown of Bukkit, and therefore Spigot (we are quite aware of binary patches), we realized that someone needs to step up and create the best of server software for Minecraft after the decline of both projects.
+TridentSDK is a successor to the Bukkit/Spigot projects.
+Following the news of the "takeover" of the Bukkit project and the DMCA takedown of Bukkit, and therefore Spigot (we are quite aware of binary patches), we realized that someone needs to step up and create a server for Minecraft after the decline of both projects.
 The result was TridentSDK, the development kit that is implemented by the server, Trident.

 ## How to use the documentation

 You may be seeing just annotations in some parts of this document.
 This is because there are language tabs where you can switch which language the examples are in.
-Unlisted means that there is no support for the particular language (which are shell and java at the moment).
-If you aren't seeing the code, on mobile, open the nav and scroll up the sidebar, then press the other language.
-If you are on a desktop, on the top right is the language tabs, just click the other one.
+Unlisted means that there is no support for the particular language (which are shell and Java at the moment).
+If you aren't seeing the code on mobile, scroll up the sidebar, then press the other language.
+If you are on a desktop, on the top right is the language tabs, simply click the tab you wish to view.

 # Features